collapsinghierarchy/encproc-decryptor/README.md

   - Retrieve aggregated (encrypted) results.
   - Decrypt the aggregated results on the client side.

-This utility abstracts the complexities of interacting with homomorphic encryption and provides simple examples to help you integrate decryption into your workflow.
+This utility abstracts the complexities of interacting with homomorphic encryption and provides simple examples to help you integrate homomorphic encryption into your workflow.

 ---

 ## Prerequisites

 Before using **encproc-decryptor**, ensure that you have:
 - A (your own or someone's else) running instance of the [encproc](https://github.com/collapsinghierarchy/encproc) engine.
+The client-side examples are already set up to communicate with an already running instance.
 - A valid JWT token for authentication with the encproc engine.
+Reach out to (encproc@gmail.com) in order to get a token.
 - [Go](https://golang.org/) installed if you wish to compile or modify the Go code.
-- Basic knowledge of API requests.
+- Basic knowledge of API requests and web development.
 ---

 ## Installation